r0r0sec/AudioDeviceChanger/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue if you have ideas for improvements or encounter any bugs.

+## Third-Party Software

+This project uses **NirCmd**, a freeware utility developed by NirSoft.
+NirCmd is licensed as freeware and can be freely distributed as long as no modifications are made to the original files.

+For more information and to download the utility, visit: [https://www.nirsoft.net/utils/nircmd.html](https://www.nirsoft.net/utils/nircmd.html).

+**Note**: The NirCmd files included in this project have not been modified in any way.

 ## Acknowledgments

 - Thanks to NirSoft for the fantastic `nircmd.exe` utility.